raspberrypilearning/hello-world/en/step_5.md

 What message would you send to a friend to cheer them up?
 Which emoji would you choose?

-Scroll to the **emoji** section in the code editor to see the emoji variables that you can use.
-Copy the ones you choose to add to your code.
+Scroll to the **emoji** section in the code editor to see the emojis and example variables that you can use.
+Copy the ones you choose to save to a variable or add to your code.

 You can add more emojis to the **emoji** section.
 Use this [emoji list](https://unicode.org/emoji/charts/full-emoji-list.html){:target="_blank"} to find the ones you want.